prateem/Carousel/README.md

 // Let the carousel know you're ready carousel.ofImages(images)

+// Attach a click listener for images, if you want.
+// Any click listener that you want attached to views will have to be set on the views themselves. carousel.setImageClickListener(object : Carousel.ImageClickListener {
+    override fun onImageClicked(position: Int) {
+        // .. do something
+    }
+})

 // All of the xml attributes can also be set through code using identically named accessors carousel.carouselBackgroundColor = ContextCompat.getColor(context, R.color.grey) carousel.insetIndicators = false